wp-plugins/footer-putter/readme.txt

 == Changelog ==

+= 1.4 = Added support for HTML5 themes
 = 1.3 = Pre-configure according to the WordPress theme
 = 1.2 = Fix display of telephone number
 = 1.1 = Fix link in admin.php from screenshot1.jpg to screenshot-1.jpg